MechanicalRock/mechanicalrock.github.io/_posts/2020-10-30-snowflake-dataOps.md

 This repo uses Flyway to deploy Snowflake changes.
 To deploy new changes, all you need is placing your new sql scripts in the sql folder and pushing it to codecommit.

-Make sure to follow Flyway the naming conventions.
-All version sql files should start with V__ and repeatable scripts should start with R___
+Make sure to follow Flyway naming conventions.
+All versioned sql files should start with V__ and repeatable scripts should start with R___
 <img src="/img/blog/dataops/flyway.png" /><br/><br/>

-Please feel free to [get in touch with us](https://mechanicalrock.io/lets-get-started) if you need any help with implementing DataOps patterns and Snowflake Automatic Resource Vending in your organisation.
+If you need any help implementing DataOps patterns and automated data pipelines in your organization, feel free to [get in touch with us](https://mechanicalrock.io/lets-get-started).